SFW // FUTURE CITIZEN

 Northumbria University is a research-intensive University that unlocks potential for all, changing lives regionally, nationally and internationally.
 Named UK University of the Year 2022 by Times Higher Education and Modern University of the Year 2025 by The Times and The Sunday Times, it is based in Newcastle upon Tyne, with an additional campus in London.
 Northumbria is ranked in the UK’s top 25 for research power and graduate employment and is a top UK institution for graduate start-ups.
 Northumbria University Fashion Department offers a range of undergraduate and postgraduate courses, teaching everything from Fashion Communication and Fashion Design to Sustainable and Ethical Fashion.

-On Tuesday 25th February the university will be hosting a workshop in collaboration with Stylability for the workshop “ReSweatshirt: Everyday Style That Cares”, asking students to question garment terminology and its link to responsible consumerism.
+On Tuesday 25th February the university hosted a workshop in collaboration with Stylability for the workshop “ReSweatshirt: Everyday Style That Cares”, which asked students to question garment terminology and its link to responsible consumerism.

-In addition, on Weds 26th February, the Repair Hub will be a walk-in repair center located in the design school, where staff and students can come by to learn repair skills such as Sashiko and Darning.
+In addition, on Weds 26th February, the Repair Hub was a walk-in repair centre located in the design school, where staff and students learnt repair skills such as Sashiko and Darning.

 COVENTRY UNIVERSITY LONDON // London